ssc-meetups-community/meetups/index.md

     * Contact: rlm72 (at) cam.ac.uk
       * Email me with any questions, or if you want to join the Facebook group

-* Canberra
-    * Meetup scheduled: Unknown
-    * Previous meetups:
-      * Saturday, April 8, 2017, 11 AM
-      * May 2017
-    * Contact: Unknown (if you are the contact person for the Canberra meetup, please create an issue)

 * Charlotte
     * Meetup scheduled: Unknown
     * Previous meetups: